2022: 11 Days in Israel & Jordan

 Israeli food tends to be similar to other Mediterranean diets with an influence of local products and traditional Jewish food preparation techniques.
 Dishes such as Baba Ghanoush, falafel, hummus, and shawarma will be very common in addition to tahini, schnitzel, and a breakfast of shakshooka.
 There will also be plenty of more "American" options for those who have "less adventurous" palates.
 Detours doesn't believe in limiting your choices by including all of your meals at pre-decided restaurants as part of the trip package.
 Instead, we include all of your breakfasts to start your day off, then we explore all of the different restaurant options available for lunch and dinner.
 This way we can eat when we want, where we want, and spend what we want!
 Your trip leader definitely has their favorite spots so if you'd like some advice on the best in each location, just check with them.

 Citizens of USA, Canada, Australia, New Zelanad, and United Kingdom (among many others) do not need to arrange any visas in advance of your visit to either Israel or Jordan.
 If you are coming from a country other than these please just contact us for more info.
-Your visa-on-arrival fee for Jordan is included in your trip cost.
-Please note your departure fees from each country are not included and you should be prepared to pay at the border upon exiting Israel 101 NIS (around 30 USD) and 10 JOD (around 15 USD) when exiting Jordan.
+Please note your departure fees from each country are not included and you should be prepared to pay at the border upon exiting Israel 101 NIS (around 30 USD) and 30 JOD (around 40 USD) when exiting Jordan.

 These days it seems that banks find every opportunity to ding us with fees from home and at each ATM we use.
 That's why we suggest using a credit card with no international fee, and bring some Israeli Shekels and a few Jordanian Dinar with you.
 Many places will also accept US Dollars here, but to avoid their awful exchange rates it's in your best interest to use Shekeles and Dinar.
 We suggest starting with bringing 1000 ILS (Israeli Shekels) as well as 60 JOD (Jordanian Dinar) You still may need to use an ATM along the way, but it's best to try to minimize the number of visits.
 Travelers checks are a thing of the past so we don’t recommend them any more.